 Recently I visited Battersea Park for the first time in about fifty years.
 I can remember being taken as a small child to see the Guinness Clock that once stood in the park and remember that some of the remains of the Festival of Britain were still on view.

 Having walked towards the river I came to the area around the Old English Garden.

 One of the many statues that can be seen in the park is of a very cute cuddly terrier called Brock.
 I must admit that I didn’t pay it that much attention and certainly didn’t take a closer look to read the inscription on the plinth.

-The summer passed as did the remainder of the year, and it was not until lockdown took effect that I was to understand the full significance of the statue.
-I began to read about the history of the area and looking through the chapter on the park, came across a picture of the aforementioned Brock.
-Since his unveiling in 1985, this loveable chap seems to have garnered his fair share of controversy, however, that pales into insignificance when compared against a predecessor, the eponymous Brown Dog of this tail (sorry couldn’t resist that one).
+Sitting on a convenient park bench I began to read about the history of the area and looking through the chapter on the park, came across a picture of the aforementioned Brock.
+Since his unveiling in 1985, this loveable chap seems to have garnered his fair share of controversy.
+However, that pales into insignificance when compared against a predecessor, the eponymous Brown Dog of this tail (sorry couldn’t resist that one).

 The affair in question relates to political controversy about vivisection that was front-page news in England from 1903 until 1910.
 It resulted in riots, battles between the Police and medical students, a libel case and finally a Royal Commission.

 The events started in 1903 with allegations that, in the February, William Bayliss of the Department of Physiology at University College London performed an illegal vivisection, before an audience of 60 medical students, on a brown terrier dog.
 Bayliss stated that the dog was fully anaesthetized, a claim countered by two Swedish women who had attended.
 The procedure was condemned as cruel and unlawful by the National Anti-Vivisection Society accusing Bayliss of “Torture”.
 Outraged by this statement, Bayliss, whose research on dogs led to the discovery of hormones, sued for libel and won.